WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

-Offers crisis support service for members of the DoD (military) community affected by sexual assault.
-It provides live, one-on-one advice, support, and information to the worldwide DoD community.
+The Department of Defense (“DoD”) Safe Helpline offers crisis support service for members of the DoD (military) community affected by sexual assault.
+It provides live, one-on-one advice, support, and information to the worldwide DoD community over the phone or through a live-chat feature online.
 The service is anonymous, secure, and available 24/7 – providing victims with the help they need, anytime, anywhere.

 Parents for Megan’s Law and the Crime Victims Center